michal-harish/graphstream/README.md

 ### Configuring IntelliJ and Maven

 The GraphStream project has a direct source dependencies which are not standard maven pom-declared dependencies but are pulled in as git submodules.
-This way it is possible rapidly develop teh underlying Donut and Yarn1 frameworks which are still unstable.
+This way it is possible rapidly develop the underlying Donut and Yarn1 frameworks which are still unstable.

 ```